 To configure which application control events or severity levels cause an alert, go to the Alerts tab, click the Configure Alerts button, and then select an event and double-click Properties.
 For details, see Configure alerts.

 When alerts are enabled for application control events, any software change that the application control engine detects and any software that it blocks from executing appear in the Alerts tab.
-If you have enabled the Alert Status widget, application control alerts also appear on your dashboard.
+If you have enabled the Alert Status widget, application control alerts also appear on the Dashboard.

 To monitor which computers are in maintenance mode, you can also click Add/Remove Widgets and enable the Application Control Maintenance Mode widget, which displays a list of the computers and their scheduled maintenance windows.